 In addition, dolphins demonstrate complex social interactions, such as mourning the deaths of family members, just as elephants do.
 Plus, they exhibit complex playful behavior, such as mimicking and teasing.

-The dolphin spirit animal reminds you of the gift of your intellect.
-In many ways, your mind if like a muscle.
+The dolphin reminds you of the gift of your intellect.
+In many ways, your mind is like a muscle.
 When you nourish it and challenge it, it can become stronger.
 Commit yourself to life-long learning.
 There’s a great big world out there, waiting to be discovered, even if only from a book.

 Fun and Joyfulness

-The dolphin spirit animal asks you: Are you having enough fun?
+The spirit of the dolphin may be asking you: Are you having enough fun?
 Are your frolicking in the waves enough and chattering with your pals?
-It might be time to take up surfing!
+It might be time to take up sailing.
 Or at least take a ride in a canoe.
-After all, life, relationships, and even work are not all about being serious and getting ahead.
+After all, life is not all about being serious and getting ahead.
 There is joy and fun for the taking!

-Dolphins are known to travel 80 miles per day and to dive to 150 feet.
-Clearly, they love to be on the move.
-For this reason, dolphins are symbols of freedom.
+Dolphins are known to travel 80 miles per day and to dive to 150 feet.5 Clearly, they love to be on the move.
+For this reason, dolphins are also symbols of freedom.
 It should also be noted that dolphins are polygamous, meaning they have more than one mate.
 So, they like their freedom in relationships too.

 Seeing a dolphin can also be a reminder that you are freer than you might realize.
 As we go about our days keeping our lives managed, sometimes it can feel like we’re trapped in our responsibilities.
 The dolphin spirit animal reminds you that while it’s important to manage your life, it’s equally important to get out, travel, and explore your community or the world.
 And you don’t have to do it alone.